-they must have achieved level 2 English and maths
+- they must have achieved level 2 English and maths.
+The requirements for English and maths are mandatory for all apprentices aged between 16-18 at the start of their apprenticeship training.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - they must have gathered a portfolio of evidence against the required standards to be submitted at gateway - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
+To ensure this, the

-- it is recommended that they are supported to become digitally literate where this is important to their role - they must have gathered a portfolio of evidence against the required standards to be submitted at gateway. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
-To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report. - the apprentice and the employer should then engage with Highfield to agree on a plan and schedule for each assessment activity to ensure all components can be completed within the 4-month end-point assessment window.
+- apprentice must attend a formal meeting with their employer to complete the gateway readiness report - the apprentice and the employer should then engage with Highfield to agree on a plan and schedule for each assessment activity to ensure all components can be completed within the 4-month end-point assessment window